UshaSriKande/major_project_final/README.md

 In the project directory, you can run:\
 You need to open two terminals on your system.\
-## 1.Frontend
+## 1. Frontend
 In one terminal run commands for frontend.\
-First install al the required packages related to frontend by run this following command\
+First, install all the required packages related to frontend by running the following command \
 ### `Install frontend dependencies`
      -1.npm install
 So that all required packages will downloaded into your system